rileywheadon/ffa-docs/docs/eda-trend-ams-mean.md

 This test helps assess if the time series has a deterministic linear trend.

 - Null hypothesis: The time series has a deterministic linear trend.
-- Alternative hypothesis: The time series has a unit root.
+- Alternative hypothesis: The time series has a unit root (stochastic trend).

 The autoregressive time series shown below has a unit root if $\sigma_{v}^2 > 0$: